The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3

 \section{Coboundaries and integrality}

-In this section we show how to compute the \bmp{} of $M$ if $M$ has a coboundary $W$ such that the restriction homomorphism $H^n(W) \to H^n(M)$ is onto.
+In this section we explain how to compute the \bmp{} of a closed \mbox{\tkc{}} $m$-manifold $M$ if $M$ has a coboundary $W$ such that the restriction homomorphism $H^*(W) \to H^*(M)$ is surjective in degree $\leq m{-}3n{+}1$.
 We can use this to construct compact manifolds $W$ whose boundaries $M$ realise a given cup-product structure and \bmp.